🐾

 Chihuahua Breeding, Pregnancy & Puppy Weight Tracking Guide

 Chihuahuas are one of the smallest dog breeds, which means pregnancy, delivery, and early puppy growth come with narrower safety margins.
-Small weight changes can signal feeding or health concerns earlier than in larger breeds, making careful monitoring and accurate records especially important.
+Small changes can matter quickly, making careful observation, consistent tracking, and accurate records especially important for responsible breeders.

 Chihuahua Pregnancy Overview